The Filcro Media Staffing list of The Top Media Executives

 Chairman/CEO, Time Warner

 Since taking over in 2008, the three-decade Time Warner veteran has moved quickly to make changes, such as spinning off the cable operations side and AOL, earning him a reputation for leadership and decisiveness.
-But today Bewkes is only looking forward, as one of the chief-and most vocal-proponents of TV Everywhere, putting content on whatever screen the consumer wants.
+Bewkes only seems to look forward, as one of the chief-and most vocal-proponents of TV Everywhere, putting content on whatever screen the consumer wants.
 And along the way, he has not been afraid to speak his mind-a rare, confident and welcome trait these days in a CEO.

 Chairman/CEO, Showtime Networks

 Like jumping from the Yankees to the Red Sox, Blank left HBO for rival Showtime in 1988 and never looked back.